1997 Pearl High School shooting

-The Pearl High School shooting was a school shooting that occurred on October 1, 1997 at Pearl High School in Pearl, Mississippi, United States.
-The gunman, 16-year-old 11th grade student Luke Woodham (born February 5, 1981), killed two students and injured seven others at the school after killing his mother at their home earlier that morning.
+The Pearl High School shooting occurred on October 1, 1997, at Pearl High School in Pearl, Mississippi, United States.
+The gunman, 16-year-old 11th grade student Luke Woodham (born February 5, 1981), shot and killed two students and injured seven others at the school after killing his mother by bludgeoning at their home earlier that morning.

 Shooting

-The incident began on the morning of Wednesday, October 1, 1997, when Luke Woodham fatally stabbed and bludgeoned his mother, Mary Ann Woodham, as she prepared for a morning jog.
+The incident began on the morning of October 1, 1997, when Luke Woodham fatally stabbed and bludgeoned his mother, Mary Ann Woodham, as she prepared for a morning jog.
+An autopsy report revealed that she had eleven slash wounds and seven stab wounds, including stab wounds to the heart and lungs.
 At his trial, Woodham claimed that he could not remember killing his mother.

 Woodham then drove his mother's Toyota Tercel to Pearl High School.
-Wearing a trench coat to conceal the rifle he was carrying, Woodham entered the school and gave a manifesto to Justin Sledge, who then hid in the library while the shooting took place.
+Wearing a trench coat to conceal the rifle he was carrying, Woodham entered the school and gave a manifesto to Justin Sledge.
+Sledge, realizing what was about to occur, gathered some friends and hid in the safety of the library while the shooting took place.

+During the trial, one former student would testify under oath that "he was in the commons with classmate Justin Sledge when Woodham walked up and spoke to Sledge.
+Justin Sledge then told him, "no matter what I heard, no matter what I saw, don't turn around.
+Just keep going forward.
+I didn't see anything.
+I just heard gunshots."

 Woodham then fatally shot Lydia Kaye Dew and Christina Menefee, his former girlfriend, then went on to wound seven others.

 The school's assistant principal, Joel Myrick, retrieved a .45 caliber semi-automatic pistol from his truck and, spotting Woodham attempting to flee the parking lot after the shooting, shouted for him to stop.
-Realizing what Woodham was doing, another student used his own vehicle to block Woodham's path, at which point Woodham attempted to get around the obstruction by driving his mother's car onto a grass verge, only to end up getting stuck in the grass.
-Seizing his opportunity, Myrick ordered Woodham out of the car at gunpoint and detained him until police arrived at the scene.
+Woodham lost control of his vehicle, and Myrick ordered him out of the car at gunpoint and detained him until police arrived at the scene.

 Religious and esoteric involvement

 Less than a week after the shooting, police arrested six other students, charging them with conspiracy to commit murder.
 Justin Sledge had gone on a local news report and read from the notebooks of writings given to him just before the shooting.
-Minutes before Woodham started the shooting, he had given the following message to Sledge:
+Minutes before Woodham started the shooting, he had given Sledge a manifesto containing the following: